phoenixframework/phoenix_live_reload/README.md

 ## Skipping remote CSS reload

-All tylesheets are reloaded without a page refresh anytime a style is detected as having changed.
+All stylesheets are reloaded without a page refresh anytime a style is detected as having changed.
 In certain cases such as serving stylesheets from a remote host, you may wish to prevent unnecessary reload of these stylesheets during development.
 For this, you can include a `data-no-reload` attribute on the link tag, ie:

     <link rel="stylesheet" href="http://example.com/style.css" data-no-reload>